mhuff17861/.dotfiles/README.md

 Note
 --------
-This repo was forked from [solsaver's repo](https://github.com/solsaver/dotfiles) so that I could make my own adjustments to their setup.
-Solsaver gets the majority of the credit for what is in this repo, as I am merely building on top of it.
+This repo was forked from [Andrew Lang's repo](https://gitlab.com/pksol/dotfiles) so that I could make my own adjustments to their setup.
+Andrew gets the majority of the credit for what is in this repo, as I am merely building on top of it.

 General
 -------